Varicose veins are tortuous dilated segments of vein associated with valvular incompetence.

 - Family history

-Patients will typically present initially with cosmetic issues, for example unsightly visible veins (in the UK this does not qualify for treatment).
+Patients will typically present initially with cosmetic issues*, such as unsightly visible veins or discolouration of the skin

 Worsening varicose veins may then cause pain, aching, swelling (often worse on standing or at the end of the day), or itching.
 Subsequent complications may include skin changes, ulceration, thrombophlebitis or bleeding.